 Several new anti-TB drugs that may be active against resistant strains are in preclinical or clinical development but will not be available for several more years.
 Furthermore, unless treatment programs are strengthened (eg, by full supervision of each dose and improved access to culture and susceptibility testing), stepwise resistance to new drugs is likely.

-The new anti-TB drugs bedaquiline, delamanid, and sutezolid are active against resistant strains and may help control the epidemic of DR-TB.
+The new anti-TB drugs bedaquiline, delamanid, and sutezolid are active against resistant strains and may help control the epidemic of drug-resistant TB.
 However, success will continue to depend on strong global efforts to diagnose TB early, give patients appropriate therapy, and provide supervision of ingestion of each dose (DOT).

 Treatment of all patients with new, previously untreated TB should consist of a

 These drugs can be given daily throughout this phase or daily for 2 wk, followed by doses 2 or 3 times/week for 6 wk.
 Intermittent administration (usually with higher doses) is usually satisfactory because of the slow growth of tubercle bacilli and the residual postantibiotic effect on growth (bacterial growth is often delayed well after antibiotics are below the minimal inhibitory concentration).
 However, daily therapy is recommended for patients with MDR-TB or HIV coinfection.
 Regimens involving less than daily dosing must be carried out as DOT because each dose becomes more important.

 After 2 mo of intensive 4-drug treatment, PZA and usually EMB are stopped, depending on the drug susceptibility pattern of the original isolate.

 Continuation-phase treatment depends on

 Results of drug susceptibility testing of initial isolates (where available)

 The presence or absence of a cavitary lesion on the initial chest x-ray